adrianwyatt/azure-ai-cyberdeck/README.md

    ```bash
    git clone https://github.com/adrianwyatt/azure-ai-cyberdeck.git
    ```
 1. Update your `configuration.json` with the Azure service endpoints and regions from the [Azure](#azure) sections above.
-For example:
+   - Windows: `notepad ~/azure-ai-cyberdeck/src/cogdeck/configuration.json`
+   - Linux: `nano ~/azure-ai-cyberdeck/src/cogdeck/configuration.json`
+     (When you are done press `CTRL-O` to save then `CTRL-X` to exit from nano)

+   The beginning of your `configuration.json` file should look something like this (with your service names and regions):
    ```json
    {
      "AzureAiServices": {